 5. QR Codes

 Admittedly, I’m kind of sad it didn’t work out.
 It was a good idea perhaps, and I’m sure it still fills its purpose in Japanese car manufacturing where it started.
-There were even some fancier versions developed with bells, whistles, and wow-effects.
-Wow-effects as we know, are short-lived.
+There were even some fancier versions developed with bells, whistles, but wow-effects as we know, are short-lived.

 More to come…